mauro7inf/offtonic-audioplayer/README.md

 ## ExponentialEnvelope < TimedComponent < Playable < AudioComponent < Component

 Creates an exponential curve from `startValue` to `endValue`.
 It requires some sort of duration, whether that's the `duration` property or `endTime`, both in `TimedComponent`; this duration will default to `1000` if it's `null`, which is very likely not what you actually want (especially if your `timer` is not the `Global Timer`).
-The value of the exponential curve can be given by Cr^(t/T), where C is `startValue`, r is `startValue`/`endValue`, t is the current time since starting, and T is the duration.
+The value of the exponential curve can be given by Z + Cr^(t/T), where Z is `zeroValue`, C is `startValue` – `zeroValue`, r is (`startValue` – `zeroValue`)/(`endValue` – `zeroValue`), t is the current time since starting, and T is the duration.
 This is useful to, for example, move linearly in pitch space; if you move by two octaves, the first octave will take as much time as the second, in contrast with moving linearly, where the second octave takes twice as long as the first.

 ### Properties